post

 SOCIAL ANXIETY DOES NOT EQUAL INTROVERSION

 Many people mistake social anxiety with introversion.
 Introversion is a perfectly normal personality trait.
 More precisely, there is a continuum from extroversion to introversion that describes one dimension of personality.
 Those who are relatively extroverted have an innate disposition to interact with many different people, often in groups.
-Those who are relatively introverted are more… Continue reading
+Those who… Continue reading